hi-rad/movie-recommendation-system-project/README.md

-# Movie Recommendation System Code
+# Movie Recommendation System Project Code

 > This repository contains the code for a Graduate Coursework Project (CP8305 - Knowledge Discovery) for Fall 2021.
 ## 1. Introduction snd Setup